 - High-level mapping.
 Obviously, it is simply not possible to map the entire journey as the employee lifecycle is way too long for one map.
 Unless you want to start with a high-level map and dive into details later as you dig more information.
 The downside of a high-level approach is that you won't get a lot out of it.
 The formula is fewer details = fewer insights.

 - Focus on a specific part of the journey.
 It would be a whole lot easier to start with something like onboarding.
 The best part about onboarding is that being an HR, you have just enough knowledge to make the first steps.

 - Identify the most problematic stage and start with it.
 However, it’s not that easy to tell which part is the most problematic without running research.

 Image source: wizuda

-You should always start with a profound research.
+You should always start with profound research.
 Otherwise, what exactly are we going to put on that map?
-And when it comes to interviewing employees there are some really nice factors that make for a great research:
+And when it comes to interviewing employees there are some really nice factors that make for great research:

 - Easy to be in touch and inexpensive.
 Imagine a situation where you have to bring a bunch of customers for a focus group or an interview.
 Each has different time availability and level of involvement.
 Plus, chances are they might want to have something in return.
 Whereas employees are almost always there and ready to share their thoughts over a cup of coffee.